davey jackson Chapter

 Naturalization Ceremonies

 Federal Court Judge Rankin provided a moving presentation emphasizing the process for obrtaining citizenship and the responsibilities of all citizens.
-A soccial hour following the ceremony allows the new citizens to mingle and enjoy the moment with their families.
+A social hour following the ceremony gave the new citizens opportunity to mingle and enjoy the moment with their families.

-Nancy F., (Lt.)
-Chairman of the Americanism Committee coordinated the social hour.
-Two hundred American Flags were provided to the attendees.
-Our chapter thanks the many local businesses that donated food to this wonderful celebration.
-Lynn M., (rt.) serves as the Chapter Regent.
+The chairman of the chapter’s Americanism Committee coordinated the social hour at the ceremony.
+Two hundred U.S. flags were provided to the attendees.
+The chapter thanks the many local businesses that donated food to this wonderful celebration.

 President Biden welcomed the new citizens.